-Introduction
+1 Introduction

-Genetic Algorithms (GAs) have been recognized in recent years as powerful approaches to solve optimization problems (Bäck and Schwefel, 1993; Davis, 1991; De Jong, 1975; Goldberg, 1989; Holland, 1975; Lorena and Lopes, 1996; Lorena and Lopes, 1997; Michalewicz, 1996; Mitchell, 1996).
-The underlying foundations for such algorithms are the controlled evolution of a structured population.
+Genetic algorithms (GAs) have been recognized as powerful approaches to solving optimization problems (Bäck and Schwefel, 1993; Davis, 1991; De Jong, 1975; Goldberg, 1989; Holland, 1975; Lorena and Lopes, 1996, 1997; Michalewicz, 1996; Mitchell, 1996).
+The foundation of such algorithms is the controlled evolution of a structured population.

 The GA works on a set of variables called structures.
-For applying them to optimization problems, the first step is the definition of a coding scheme that allows a one-to-one mapping between solutions and structures.
+When applying them to optimization problems, the first step is to define a coding scheme that allows a one-to-one mapping between solutions and structures.
 The following string can represent a structure $s_k = (s{k1}, s{k2}, ..., s{kn})$ , where n is the number of variables in the problem.
 A fitness function assigns a numeric value to each member of the current population (a collection of structures).
-The genetic operators used are selection (like tournament or biased roulette wheel) working together with a number of crossover and mutation operators.
+Selection (like tournament or biased roulette wheel) is used together with crossover and mutation operators.
 The best structure is kept after a predefined number of generations (Goldberg, 1989; Holland, 1975; Michalewicz, 1996).

-Holland (Holland,1975) put forward the "building block" hypothesis (schema formation and conservation) as a theoretical basis for the GA mechanism.
+Holland (1975) put forward the Building Block Hypothesis (schema formation and conservation) as a theoretical basis for the GA mechanism.
 In his view, avoiding disruption of good schema is the basis for the good behavior of a GA.
-A major problem with "building blocks", however, is that schemata are evaluated indirectly, via evaluation of their instances (structures).
-Goldberg and collaborators (Golberg et al.,1989, 1993; Kargupta,1995) have introduced an alternative GA, the messy-GA, that allows variable length strings that looks for the construction and preservation of good "building blocks".
+However, a major problem with building blocks is that schemata are evaluated indirectly via evaluation of their instances (structures).
+Goldberg and collaborators (Goldberg et al., 1989, 1993; Kargupta, 1995) introduced the messy-GA that allows variable length strings and looks for the construction and preservation of good building blocks.

-The Constructive Genetic Algorithm (CGA) is proposed here as an alternative to the traditional GA approach (Holland,1975), particularly in that CGA directly evaluates schemata.
-The population, initially formed only by schemata, is built, generation after generation, by directly searching for a population of not only well adapted structures, but also for good schemata.
+The Constructive Genetic Algorithm (CGA) is proposed here as an alternative to the traditional GA approach (Holland, 1975), particularly in that CGA directly evaluates schemata.
+The population, initially formed only by schemata, is built, generation after generation, by directly searching for a population of well-adapted structures and also for good schemata.

-Some steps in CGA are notably different from a classical GA.
+Some steps in the CGA are notably different from a classical GA.
 The CGA works with a dynamic population, initially composed of schemata, which is enlarged after the use of recombination operators, or made smaller along the generations, guided by an evolution parameter.
 Schemata recombination diversifies the population thereby generating new schemata or structures.
-At the time of its creation each schema or structure receives a rank used in the evolution analysis.
-Structures represent feasible solutions, undergo mutation and are compared to the best solution found so far, which is always retained.
+At the time of its creation, each schema or structure receives a rank used in the evolution analysis.
+Structures represent feasible solutions, undergo mutation, and are compared to the best solution found so far, which is always retained.
 Another main difference between a classical GA and a CGA is the new fg-fitness process.

-The CGA will be explained in detail in sections 2 and 3.
-We have adopted the principle of explaining the method with examples, based on the clustering applications.
+The CGA will be explained in detail in Sections 2 and 3.
+We will explain the method with examples based on the clustering applications.

 Clustering problems generally appear in classification of data for some purpose like storage and retrieval or data analysis.
-Any clustering algorithm will attempt to determine some inherent or natural grouping in the data, using "distance" or "similarity" measures between individual data (Spath, 1980; Zupan, 1982).
-In this paper we examine the CGA application to two clustering problems in graphs, namely, the classical p-median problem (PMP) and the capacitated p-median problem (CPMP).
+Any clustering algorithm will attempt to determine some inherent or natural grouping in the data, using distance or similarity measures between individual data (Spath, 1980; Zupan, 1982).
+In this paper, we use graphs to examine the application of CGA to two clustering problems: the classical p-median problem (PMP) and the capacitated p-median problem (CPMP).